-The liabilities relating to insurance contracts and investment contracts with DPF are measured in accordance with the financial soundness valuation (FSV) basis as set out in professional guidance note (PGN) 104 - Valuation of long-term insurers.
+The liabilities relating to insurance contracts and investment contracts with DPF are measured in accordance with the financial soundness valuation (FSV) basis as set out in SAP104 - Calculation of the Value of the Assets, Liabilities and Capital Adequacy Requirement of Long-Term Insurers.
 The FSV basis is based on the best estimate assumptions regarding future experience plus compulsory margins and additional discretionary margins for prudence and deferral of profit emergence.